Nutrition

 2. Eggs

-You can enjoy eggs in a variety of ways as part of a balanced diet, making them one of the best foods that fight stress and offering gentle support for mood and mental health.
+The yolks are especially beneficial for keeping your nervous system intact and helping you handle stress effectively.
+You can enjoy eggs in a variety of ways as part of a balanced diet, making them one of the easiest foods that fight stress to incorporate into your weekly eating plan to get gentle support for mood and mental health.

-Eggs are one of the best foods that relieve stress.
+Eggs are one of the best foods that relieve stress

 via Canva